MinchinWeb/minchin.jrnl/docs/plugins.rst

 -  If you run *minchin.jrnl* from the main project root directory (the one that contains *minchin.jrnl*\ 's source code), namespace plugins won't be recognized.
-This is (I suspect) because the Python interpreter will find your *jrnl* source directory (which doesn't contain your namespace plugins) before it find your “site-packages” directory (i.e. installed packages, which will recognize namespace packages).
+This is (I suspect) because the Python interpreter will find your *minchin* source directory (which doesn't contain your namespace plugins) before it find your “site-packages” directory (i.e. installed packages, which will recognize namespace packages).
 -  Don't name your plugin file ``testing.py`` or it won't be installed (at least automatically) by pip.
 -  For examples, you can look to the *minchin.jrnl*\ 's internal importers and